dbierer/simple-html-jquery-quiz/README.md

 * `checkbox`
 * `text`

+The `name` attribute for the set of input tags
+* must start with the letter `r`
+* must be followed by a number that matches the question number

 Make sure that the `onclick=""` attribute to the `submit` button for each question does the following:
 * Uses the correct function
   * Use `answer_me_radio` for `radio` buttons